vHitsuji/pytracer/README.md

 the number of nodes traversals in the corresponding optimized data-structure.](report/img/tbbunny.png)

-Packs of rays and SIMD {#packs-of-rays-and-simd .unnumbered}
+Packs of rays and SIMD
 ----------------------

 We did a massive *numpy* implementation that allows us to do